nemec/clipr.Converters/README.md

 ### TimeSpanConverter

-The `TimeSpanConverter` turns a string into an instance of the `TimeSpan` class.
+The `TimeSpanConverter` turns a string into an instance of the `System.TimeSpan` class.
 It supports any conversion format allowed by `TimeSpan.TryParse` as well as the following custom formats: